Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 More optional attributes are available on data nodes.
 Here is the list of these attributes:

    - _id_ is the identifier of the data node config.<br/>
      It is a **mandatory** parameter that must be unique.
 It must be a valid Python identifier.

 -   _scope_ is a `Scope^`.<br/>
     It corresponds to the [scope](../concepts/scope.md) of the data node that will be instantiated from the data node configuration.
 The **default value** is `Scope.SCENARIO`.

 -   _storage_type_ is an attribute that indicates to the type of storage of the data node.<br/>
     The possible values are ["pickle"](#pickle) (**the default value**), ["csv"](#csv), ["excel"](#excel), ["sql"](#sql), ["in_memory"](#in-memory), or
     ["generic"](#generic).<br/>
-    As explained in the following subsections, depending on the _storage_type_, other configuration attributes must to be provided in the parameter _properties_ parameter.
+    As explained in the following subsections, depending on the _storage_type_, other configuration attributes must be provided in the parameter _properties_ parameter.

 -   Any other custom attribute can be provided through the oaramter _properties_, which is a dictionary (a description, a tag, etc.)<br/>